Equity Partner Mortgages

 How Can Jordan Lynch Help?

-We understand that in such a high pace and demanding profession your time is important to you, and we’re here to relieve that pressure.
-At Jordan Lynch we have been arranging Equity Partner Mortgages for over 12 years.
-Our expert advisers have a wealth of knowledge, and the right contacts within the underwriting departments at High St Banks and Building Societies which often enables us to side step the set criteria of the lender and secure mortgages for Equity Partners on standard terms.
+We understand that in such a high pace and demanding profession your time is important to you, and we are here to relieve that pressure.
+At Jordan Lynch we have been arranging Equity Partner Mortgages for over 15 years.
+Our expert advisers have a wealth of knowledge, and the right contacts within the underwriting departments at all the UK’s leading Banks and Building Societies which often enables us to sidestep the set criteria of the lender and secure mortgages for Equity Partners on standard terms.

-In the rare instances where we are unable to arrange the required mortgage with a High St Bank or Building Society our contacts within Private Banks enables us to arrange bespoke mortgage facilities.
+Additionally, we can arrange mortgages for clients who have only just been made an Equity Partner, or who just have one year’s earnings track record.
+In the rare instances where we are unable to arrange the required mortgage with a High Street Bank or Building Society our contacts within the Private Banking sector enables us to arrange bespoke mortgage facilities.